Inkshaded/digital-media-archiving-system/Patterns.md

 ### Chain of Responsibility - Behavioral - Enables passing of requests along a chain of handlers, with handlers either handling the request or passing it to the next handler
 ----
+Current archive system does have handlers but not chains of handlers

 ### Filter - Structural - Perform composable transformations and computations on streams (Just think about how filtering actually works)
 ----
+Currently not used in the archiving system, but will likely have a use in a  more complex storage or search system wherein files can be organized automatically based on their filetype.

 ### Adapter - Structural - Defines a class that allows interfaces that are incompatible to work together (like an interface for your interfaces)
 ----